patternfly/patternfly-elements/elements/pfe-navigation/README.md

 - `pfe-sticky`: Allows the navigation to stick to the top of the page when the user scrolls down.
 - `pfe-close-on-click`: Currently only supports "external"; this means if a user clicks outside the component, the navigation items will close.
+- `pfe-menu-label`: Translation for the Menu label on the main navigation dropdown.

 ---